Andreas Skovgaard

-Andreas Skovgaard Larsen (born 27 March 1997) is a Danish professional footballer who plays for Stabæk as a centre back.
+Andreas Skovgaard Larsen (born 27 March 1997) is a Danish professional footballer who plays as a centre-back for Norwegian club Bryne.

 Career

 Skovgaard received his professional debut for FC Nordsjælland on 28 February 2016 against Viborg FF in the Danish Superliga, that ended with a 1–1 draw.
 He came on the pitch in the 85nd minute, where he replaced Tobias Mikkelsen.

 He was promoted to the first-team squad in March 2016 and he also signed a new professional contract until 2018.

 Skovgaard left Nordsjælland at the end of his contract, which was at the end of 2018.
 This was announced on 18 December 2018.

 On 5 February 2020, it was announced that Skoovgard will go on a season long loan to Swedish club Örebro SK in Allsvenskan.
 After returning to Heerenveen, his contract was terminated by mutual consent on 1 February 2021.

 On 12 February 2021, Örebro SK announced that they had signed Skovgaard permanently on a two-year deal.

-On 27 February 2022, Skovsgaard signed for Norwegian club SK Brann with a contract lasting until the end of 2024.
+On 27 February 2022, he signed for Norwegian club SK Brann with a contract lasting until the end of 2024.
 In February 2023 he moved to Stabæk.

+On 29 August 2023, Skovgaard joined Polish Ekstraklasa club Cracovia on a three-year deal.
+On 28 August 2025, he and Cracovia mutually agreed to part ways.

+On 11 September 2025, Skovgaard joined Norwegian Eliteserien club Bryne on a deal out the season.